CrescentRR/GoARacle/README.md

 ## Plans

+-Anti-Cheat.
+Checks to make sure that if actually found the report by asking where you found it.
+Thinking of brute forcing it during a race?
+Try to look natural staying still during a race.
+No one will suspect a thing.

 -Create executable file.
 Please if you know how to make one with all of the files please let me know.

 ## Changelog